 An anxiety attack can come on suddenly, without warning.
 Follow the 7 tips in our article to treat an anxiety and restore inner calm and balance naturally.

 Anxiety attacks, also known as panic attacks, are intense reactions that cause a loss of control of some bodily functions.
-Symptoms include:
+As this publication from the Medical Journal of Costa Rica and Central America points out, symptoms include:

 - Sweating and chills

 - A suffocating feeling